 In this view, you can see a color representing the birth country of your ancestors.

-My chart has mostly Colonia America, Canada, the United States, Sweden, Switzerland, and Germany on my 7th generation chart.
+My family tree showcase has mostly Colonial America, Canada, the United States, Sweden, Switzerland, and Germany as birth countries to my 7th generation.

 If you see a wedge that is not colored white, that represents an unknown birth location.
 Those white wedges let me know I have some research to do to find the origin of several of my ancestors.
 Granted, they might be brick wall ancestors, but at least I have one place to benefit other genealogy researchers with my efforts.

-A word of caution: The color-coding does not guarantee the FamilySearch family tree is correct.
+A word of caution: The color-coding does not guarantee your family tree on this free genealogy website is correct.
 Don't print off and frame this view until you have validated the accuracy of the birth information.

 When you click "View Ancestors With Source," you can explore another genealogy research guide.
 The lighter the yellow, the fewer the sources.
 The darker the yellow, the more resources are attached to your ancestor on the family tree.